shopsys/shopsys/docs/cookbook/adding-a-new-email-template.md

 ```

-And you need to register previously created class `PasswordChangedMail` into your `services.yaml` file as it should be autowired.
+And you need to register the previously created class `PasswordChangedMail` into your `services.yaml` file, as it should be autowired.

 ```diff